Feature

 VRF-aware DHCP missing medium

-Gateway Redundancy VRRP / keepalived missing medium
+Gateway Redundancy VRRP / keepalived have

-Virtual MAC missing medium
+Virtual MAC have

 State monitoring/failover missing medium